Tri County Community College Logo

 Need Analysis for Financial Aid

-When applying for federal student aid, the information reported on the FAFSA is used to calculate each student’s Expected Family Contribution (EFC).
-The formula used to calculate the EFC is established by law to measure the financial strength of a student’s family on the basis of the family’s income and assets.
-The EFC is used to determine a student’s eligibility for student aid.
+When applying for federal student aid, the information reported on the FAFSA is used to calculate each student’s Student Aid Index (SAI).
+The formula used to calculate the SAI is established by law to measure the financial strength of a student’s family on the basis of the family’s income and assets.
+The SAI is used to determine a student’s eligibility for student aid.
 Below is the need analysis equation.

 Cost of Attendance